JitendraPra40/JitendraPra40/README.md

 Developed a weather application using React.js and OpenWeather APIs to display real-time weather data, including temperature, humidity, visibility, and wind speed.
 Integrated dynamic weather symbols to represent current conditions and added a city-based search functionality.
-- **Bangalore Home Price Prediction** – This project is a web-based application that predicts the price of houses in Bangalore based on user inputs such as area, BHK, bathrooms, and location.
+- **Bangalore Home Price Prediction | Machine Learning** – This project is a web-based application that predicts the price of houses in Bangalore based on user inputs such as area, BHK, bathrooms, and location.
 It uses a **Linear Regression model with an accuracy score of 84%.** The front-end is built with HTML, CSS, and JavaScript, while the back-end utilizes Python and Flask.
-- **Preliminary Disease Prediction** – Leveraged machine learning algorithms to create a model that predicts common diseases based on symptoms.
+- **Preliminary Disease Prediction | Machine Learning** – Leveraged machine learning algorithms to create a model that predicts common diseases based on symptoms.
 - **Tableau** – [Data Analytics, interactive data analysis Dashboard to showcase my work and skills in Tableau.
 ](https://public.tableau.com/app/profile/jitendra.prajapati6443/vizzes)
 ### 💡 Looking to Collaborate